matryer/gae-records/README.txt

-gae-records: Active Record like wrapper for Google App Engine Datasource in Go
+gae-records: Package containing a high performance and lightweight wrapper around appengine/datastore, providing Active Record and DBO style management of data.

 (THIS PROJET IS UNDER CONSTRUCTION AND NOT YET READY FOR USE: But feel free to take a look around)

 ---

-This project aims to simplify the interactions with the appengine/datastore in Go by wrapping the functionality in easy to use classes.

----

-Package containing a high performance and lightweight wrapper around appengine/datastore, providing Active Record and DBO style management of data.

  // create a new model for 'people' people := NewModel("people")